en3754800/brainmappings/README.md

  catch output sygnal and adjust for high performance

-please give me opinions if you prefer
+please give me an opinion if you prefer